 Older drivers have higher rates of fatal crashes, based on miles driven, than any other group except young drivers, according to the Insurance Institute for Highway Safety (IIHS).
 The high death rate is due in large part to their frailty.
 Older people are less likely to survive an injury than younger people.
 According to the National Highway Traffic Safety Administration (NHTSA), 36.8 million licensed drivers were age 65 and older in the United States in 2013.
 By 2020 there will be more than 40 million drivers on the road in this age group.
 NHTSA says 5,671 people age 65 and older were killed in traffic crashes in 2013.
 This represents 17 percent of all Americans killed on the road.
 In addition, 222,000 older individuals were injured in traffic crashes in 2013.

 There is a growing need to help older drivers sharpen their skills as well as recognize their changing abilities and adapt their driving practices appropriately.
 Insurers have partnered with state and local governments, and groups such as AARP, to create programs designed to address these needs.
 In addition, an increasing number of states routinely attempt to identify, assess and regulate older drivers with diminishing abilities who cannot or will not voluntarily modify their driving habits.

-- In 2013, older drivers involved in fatal crashes accounted for 7 percent of all drivers who had a blood alcohol concentration (BAC) of 0.08 percent or above, the lowest amount for any age group.
+- In 2014, drivers between the ages of 65 and 75 involved in fatal crashes accounted for 10 percent of all drivers who had a blood alcohol concentration (BAC) of 0.08 percent or above.
+Drivers age 75 or older who were involved in fatal crashes accounted for 6 percent of all drivers who had a blood alcohol concentration (BAC) of 0.08 percent or above, the lowest amount for any age group.
 Twenty-one percent of all drivers involved in fatal crashes had a BAC of 0.08 percent or above, according to NHTSA.